K9 Unit

 Specialty: Patrol

 Officer Rodriguez has been with the West Covina Police Department for 17 years.
 He has been a part of the Canine Team for approximately 10 years.
 K9 Rancho was born on August 25, 2023, in the Netherlands and raised at Werkhonden Kennel.
 Rancho was bought and transported to the United States by Adlerhorst Kennel, located in Jurupa Valley, California.
-Rancho was selected by Officer Rodriguez after testing on January 17, 2025.
-Officer Rodriguez and K9 Rancho attended a six-week 240 240-hour basic handler’s course and graduated on February 28, 2025.
-Since graduation, Officer Rodriguez and K9 Rancho have been serving the City of West Covina on patrol and are going to begin training for narcotics detection soon.
+Officer Rodriguez selected Rancho after testing on January 17, 2025.
+Officer Rodriguez and K9 Rancho completed a six-week, 240-hour basic handler course and graduated on February 28, 2025.
+Since graduation, Officer Rodriguez and K9 Rancho have been serving the City of West Covina on patrol and will soon begin training in narcotics detection

 Officer Paparro and K9 Ryder kneeling on the grass.